Alera Home

 Where Alera fits

-Alera is designed as low-barrier psychological support for everyday stress, anxiety, overthinking, and emotional load.
-It is not a replacement for therapy, diagnosis, or emergency care.
+Alera is designed for low-barrier psychological support in everyday moments of stress, anxiety, overthinking, and emotional load.
+The product is intentionally narrower than a general assistant.

 Frequently asked questions